OpenAgentsInc/onyx/docs/groq-voice.md

 ## Overview

 The voice integration combines Expo's AV recording capabilities with Groq's Whisper-based transcription service to provide high-quality speech-to-text functionality.
-This implementation replaces the previous react-native-voice solution with a more controlled and accurate transcription process.
+The implementation provides a seamless voice input experience with automatic recording and transcription.

 ## Architecture